wenkaiingermany/NCE_03/Lesson_21.md

 on / upon the occasion of his daughter's wedding
 for a second time = for another time
 Everyone went to the funeral, for the 'ghost' was none other than Eric Cox, a third brother who was supposed to have died as a young man.

+### It was not until his third match in 1790 that he finally beat Humphries and became Champion of England.

+champion
+champagne

+it was not until ... that ... and ...
+It was not until the foundation of the People's Republic of China in 1949 that the Chinese people were finally liberated and became masters of the country.
+Sir James Clark Ross had obtained a sounding of over 2,400 fathoms in 1839, but it was not until 1869, when H.M.S.
+Porcupine was put at the disposal of the Royal Society for several cruises, that a series of deep soundings was obtained in the Atlantic and the first smaples were collected by dredging the bottom.

+it was not unitl ..., when ..., that ... and ...
+It was not until 1949, when Chairman Mao proclaimed the foundation of the People's Republic of China, that the Chinese people were finally liberated and became masters of the country.

+### Meanwhile, he founded a highly successful Academy and even Lord Byron became one of his pupils.

+meanwhile
+at the same time
+(in the) meantime

+highly successful
+a highly successful play

+### He earned enormous sums of money and was paid as much as $100 for a single apprearance.
+Despite this, he was so extravagant that he was always in debt.
+..., he was so extravagant that he always owed people money.

+i owe you (one).
+How much do i owe you?

+"How much do I owe you?"
+"Well, that'll be 18 dollars and 70 cents.
+No charge for the cleanup.
+It's on the house."

+### After he was defeated by a boxer called Gentleman Jackson, he was quickly forgotten.
+He was sent to prison for failing to pay his debts and died in poverty in 1836.

+send sb. to prison
+put sb. in prison
+jail / gaol sb.
+lock up sb.
+imprison sb.
+incarcerate sb.

+biography